pslu-mphil/Core-course-notes/book/reference/glossary.md

 Instellation
     The amount of light received by a planet from its host star.
 Units of $\text{Wm}^{-2}$.

+Last Universal Common Ancestor (LUCA)
+    LUCA refers to the most recent common ancestor of all current life forms on Earth.
+It is not the first life form but represents the final organism from which all known life evolved.
+LUCA is thought to have existed around 3.5-4 billion years ago and likely had a relatively complex cellular structure, including genetic material (RNA or DNA), metabolic pathways, and the ability to replicate.
+It serves as a key reference point in understanding the evolution of life and the shared molecular features of living organisms today.

 Magma
     A molten silicate liquid, possibly containing crystals and gas bubbles.